One question coaches frequently ask is how they can best adjust their volleyball practice plans for different points in the season.

 Here's what Mattox says about why he prefers Kamikaze to Deep Court:

-Kamikaze can be played as either a cross-court game or a line game.
+Kamikaze can be played as either a cross-court game or as a line game.
 In the cross-court version, players are required to hit cross-court and the line is left open.
 In the line version, it's just the opposite.